Review: Fortnite on Android brings authentic battle royale to (most of) the rest of us

 Epic timed the announcement with the reveal of the latest Samsung Galaxy Note 9 smartphone, giving players with access to Samsung Galaxy devices first access to the popular free-to-play game, which is already out on the PC, consoles, and iOS devices.
 Purchasers of the new Samsung Note 9 or Galaxy Tab S4 will get access to the new Galaxy outfit.

 As Epic Games announced earlier, the Android version will not be available for download on the Google Play store, which charges a 30 percent commission.
 Rather, saying it wants a direct relationship with players, Epic said that players can download it from from Epic’s web site instead.
-(You can sign up on the link at Fortnite.com).
+You can sign up on the link at Fortnite.com.

 Fortnite has been an enormous success on iOS devices, with more than 100 million downloads and $160 million in revenue in less than six months.
 It is the same game on Android, and Epic Games CEO Tim Sweeney said in an earlier interview with GamesBeat he is proud of that achievement, fulfilling the promise that the game will work on any platform.